afnid/CoreEFI/README.md

 <h2>Accuracy</h2>

 So how accurate does it have to be?
 Of the 4 events per cylinder, the timing of the injector open, spark and dwell can probably tolerate quite a bit.
 At 8000 rpm, a 0.1 degree accuracy can be maintained with 2.08us of jitter .
 For pulse width 2us is 0.05% per ms of duration, 40us for 1%.
 I found a ms2 reference of 0.9 deg at 7,500 and older code revs being 3x as bad.
-That was on a 40mhz processor, but the newer ms3 uses the xgate co-processor, and should be much more consistent.
+That was on a 40 MHZ processor, but the newer ms3 uses the xgate co-processor, and should be much more consistent.

 At 8000 rpm, 0.5 degree accuracy requires the jitter to be 10.42us or less.
 That would be against 7500 us/rev, or 15000 us/cycle.
 The issue isn't whether any given processor can run an efi system at idle, the issue is what is the maximum rpm given the number of events per cylinder?
 Full sequential requires 32 events for 8 cylinders, cut that in half for semi-sequential/wasted spark.
 At high rpms, I am not sure if semi would make much difference in fuel flow, especially once the duty cycle reaches 100%.